 It becomes even more evident here, that if we define these terms, we end up with empty word shells, leaving us clueless about the significance of these terms.

 Is it still a surprise to you why sport looks the way it does?
 A bunch of people, doing the same exact thing, putting all their efforts in being just a tiny fraction better than the others.
 That is what competition is: A fight around who can call himself successful.
 Who can believe himself to be succesful.
-Who gets that desired trophy, medal, title - the official certificates, the proofs that you truly are a successful one and that you are doing something meaningful.
-Sports only works, because everyone part of it is truly and firmly believing in that concept.
+The trophies, medals, titles serve as kind of official certificates, the proofs that you truly are a successful one and that you are doing something meaningful in life.
+Sports only works, because everyone part of it is truly and firmly believing in the relative concept of success.

 to be continued...